Quickstart: Send notifications to noncompliant devices

 - Email footer – Include contact information: Set to Enabled to show your organization's contact information.

-Select Next and review your notification.
-Select Create and the notification message template is ready to use.
+Click Create.
+The notification message template is ready to use.

 You can also edit a Notification template that was previously created.

 For details about setting your company name, company contact information, and company logo, see the following articles: